Minimal families of curves on surfaces: Introduction

-We define a minimal family of curves on a surface in projective space as a one dimensional family of rational curves of minimal degree, which generate the surface.
-Projective surfaces which are generated by a minimal family of curves are ruled: birational to the product of the projective line with some curve.
+We define a minimal family of curves on a surface in projective space as a 1-dimensional family of rational curves of minimal degree, which cover the surface.
+Projective surfaces which are generated by a minimal family of curves are ruled.
+Ruled surfaces are birational to the product of the projective line with some curve.

+Before we continue let us define the notion of algebraic family of curves more precisely.
+Let $\MsX$ be a complex projective surface and let $\MsI$ be a nonsingular algebraic curve.
+A \Mdef{family} of $\MsX$ indexed by $\MsI$ is defined as an irreducible algebraic subset of codimension 1

+where the 2nd projection $\Marrow{F}{\pi_\MsX}{\MsX}$ is dominant.
+We say that $F$ is a family \textit{of} $\MsX$.
+We call $F$ \MdefAttr{minimal}{family} \Mwrt a model $\MsX\subset\MasP^n$ \Miff the curves in $F$ are rational and of minimal degree.
+Note that we need a model of $\MsX$ in projective space for the notion of degree.

 This paper is devoted to finding a constructive solution to the following problem: